Critical Marine Navigational Tools & Their Functions Explained

 An Electronic Chart Display and Information System (ECDIS).

 ECDIS is the successor of our traditional paper charts or a digitized version.
-Think of ECDIS as the “Google Maps for seafarers” but packs more maritime punch.
+Think of ECDIS as the “Google Maps for seafarers” but packs more informational punches.

 An ECDIS is an electronic chart that provides real-time navigation data to the mariner.
 It integrates GPS positioning, Gyro Compass, ARPA features, AIS, an echo sounder, a speed log, and many other bridge equipment.